 We may see a price stabilization but not a fall

-From a small town, Valverde de Leganés (Badajoz), border with Portugal.
-His curiosity for coins started observing his grandfather, but his real passion woke up helping his father with the cattle.
-He found a 1934 25 cents (II Republica) moving a piece of soil and that it immediately became the beginning of his collection: “I felt it would be my best hobby and I was right”.
+Also from a small town, this time in Badajoz, Valverde de Leganés and bordering Portugal.
+He was always curious about coins watching his grandfather, but his passion was awakened by helping his father with the sheep.
+While moving a clod of earth, he found a 25-cent coin from 1934 (II Republic), which was the beginning of his collection.
+“I felt it would be my best hobby and I was not wrong”.

 What is your numismatic expertise?

-Spanish coin in general and Catholic Kings and Austrias in particular, my favourite ones.
-I feel weakness for anything related with Spain.
-I collect select pieces, with unknown version and in top quality if I can afford it.
-If I had to define myself I would say I am a rarities and high quality pieces collector.
+Spanish coins, and within this category the Catholic Monarchs and the Habsburgs are my favorites.
+Although I have a weakness for all Spanish things in general.
+I collect selected pieces, with unknown variants, in top quality, whenever my budget allows it.
+If I had to define myself, I would say I am a rarities collectir with some high quality pieces.

-Do you see us inside a numismatic bubble?
+Do you think we are in a bubble?